gpapadis/ContinuousFilteringBenchmark/README.md

 ### Datasets

-For the time being, the following real-world datasets have been used in our experimental study:
+For the time being, the following real-world datasets for Clean-Clean ER have been used in our experimental study:

 | Dataset Name | D1 Entities | D2 Entities | D1 Name-Value Pairs | D2 Name-Value Pairs | Duplicates | Average NVP per Entity | Brute-force Comparisons |
 | --- | --- | --- | --- | --- | --- |--- | --- |